Rate Limits

 • API tokens belonging to a specific user and generated in the developers or admin section

-• App tokens: Reads and writes are limited to 5M complexity points per minute each
+Using app tokens to access the APIRead and writes are limited to 5M complexity points per minute each.

-• API playground: Reads and writes are limited to 5M complexity points per minute each or 1M for trial/free accounts
+Using API playground to access the APIReads and writes are limited to 5M complexity points per minute each or 1M for trial/free accounts.

-• Personal API tokens: Reads and writes have a combined budget of 10M points per minute or 1M for trial and free accounts
+Using personal API tokens to access the APIReads and writes have a combined budget of 10M points per minute or 1M for trial and free accounts.

 Default complexities